 As with anything the first thing to do is to look past the nose, to the shapes and tones.
 It is these that will create both realism and emotion in your drawings.
 All of us need inspiration at times, and with the nose my first piece of advice would be to collect as many photographs sketches and drawings of as many different noses as you can.
 I would also try to collect some images of the structures of the nose; these can help you understand how those shapes fit together.
 Here are some amazing pictures for inspiration, with some ideas to try and help you and some talk of the lessons I have learnt myself.

-As you can see from the sketches here, if you look at the final drawing, it looks complex and very detailed, but instead of looking at the whole image, start to separate it off into the basic shapes you can see.
+As you can see from the sketches here, the final drawing looks complex and very detailed.
+Instead of looking at the whole image, start to separate it off into the basic shapes you can see.
 I was once told by an old art teacher to try turning the picture I was trying to paint from upside down to try and see beyond the image itself.
 It worked remarkably well for me, it may do for you too.

-You will be amazed at the subtle differences in shape and tone that can help you create expression, as you look at, and draw, different noses from the reference material you have collected, you will begin to see how those shapes can help you create more lifelike and expressive drawings.
+You will be amazed at the subtle differences in shape and tone that can help you create expression.
+As you draw different noses from the reference material you have collected, you will begin to see how those shapes can help you create more lifelike and expressive drawings.
 This will bring your artwork to life.
-The nose can be the most striking part of a face drawing, and time spent here can make the rest of the face much easier.
+The nose can be the most striking part of a face drawing, time spent here can make the rest of the face much easier.